ianyepan/ianyepan.github.io/_posts/2021-05-12-system-default-monospace-fonts-pt2.md

 that stays out of the way and isn't ambitious at all to develop its own identity.

-However, this is just my personal opinion.
+However, this is just my opinion.
 It doesn't affect the fact that Roboto Mono is beloved by many developers, especially if they want to convey a "modern" touch to their projects.
 Examples in the Emacs community include the [lsp-mode